RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Ladd, Brian, Berlin.
 The best English-language guidebook for exploring the city on foot.

 Ladd, Brian, The Ghosts of Berlin.
-How history has not only left its mark on the architecture of the city but also how it presents challenges to present-day city planning.
+Ladd shows how history has not only left its mark on the architecture of the city but also how it presents challenges to present-day city planning.

-Lutes, Jason, Berlin (An informative graphic novel set in Berlin just before the Nazis come to power).
+Lutes, Jason, Berlin.
+This is an informative graphic novel set in Berlin just before the Nazis come to power.

 Ritchie, Alexandra, Faust’s Metropolis.
 A History of Berlin.
 A "master-class" account (over 1,000 pages!) covering several hundred years.